F. M. McClintock

 Frederick Hemming McClintock (13 March 1926 – 22 May 1994) was a British criminologist.

 In 1960 he was assistant director of Research at the University of Cambridge, Institute of Criminology.
 There he worked on research for Crimes of Violence: An Enquiry by the Cambridge Institute of Criminology into Crimes of Violence Against the Person in London, published by Macmillan in 1963.
-He was Dean of the Faculty of Law from 1982 to 1985.
+He held the first chair as professor of criminology at the University of Edinburgh (1974-1994) where he was also Dean of the Faculty of Law from 1982 to 1985.

 McClintock was a council member of the Scottish Association for Victim Support Schemes (SAVSS), and was a member of the Perks Committee on Criminal Statistics.

 He is buried in the Parish of the Ascension Burial Ground in Cambridge.